We don’t just make this stuff for fun, we make it for you. So why not come by and let us meet you?

 In 2011, a third expansion was made to accommodate Door County Distillery.
 Here, several varieties of vodka – including the high-end Luminous brand and a cherry-flavored version – as well as gin, whisky, brandy and bitters are made and sold.
 Demand for these products increased so much, Door County Distillery added a second still to their production area in 2016.

 Through it all, Door Peninsula Winery has maintained excellence in its production.
 Fittingly, the winery’s products have consistently been recognized for their high level of quality.
-In 2013, Door Peninsula Winery was awarded seven bronze, six silver, four gold and three double-gold medals.
-Door Peninsula’s double-gold-winning Mango wine was even named “Best of Class” at the 23rd Annual Jerry D. Mead New World International Wine Competition in Ontario, Calif.
+Collectively Door Peninsula Winery has earned over 200.

 This focus to excellence was recognized in 2009 when the Door County Economic Development Corporation named Door Peninsula Winery as its winner of the Door County Industry of the Year Award.

-With over 45 different wines to be tasted at one of our two tasting bars, we hope you will be able to add to this rich and flavorful history.
+With over 55 different wines and ciders to be tasted at one of our two tasting bars, we hope you will be able to add to this rich and flavorful history.
 Stop by the winery on your next visit to Door County.
 We are located at 5806 Hwy.
 42 in Carlsville – nine miles north of Sturgeon Bay.
-Our doors open at 9 a.m. daily and tours are given at the top of each hour.
+Our doors open at 9am daily and tours are given at the top of each hour from 10am to 4pm.